worldbank/dime-standards/dime-coding-standards/data-map/README.md

 | 220   | Balenni        | Sénénéga | 0         |
 | …     | …              | …        | …         |

-This is an exert of all the communities relevant to ProjectIE.
+The above table is an excerpt of all the communities that are relevant for our example, that is, ProjectIE.
-Since treatment was randomly assigned on community level, this is  the authoritative source of treatment status, even though it will be mostly used in regressions with farmers as unit of analysis.
+Since treatment was randomly assigned at the community level, this master dataset is the authoritative source of information on treatment status, even though farmers will be the unit of analysis for regressions in this study.

 #### Notes on these master data sets

-* It is common to put the project ID as the leftmost columns, but it is  not the master dataset that governs what the project ID is, that is governed by the data linkage table
+* It is common parctice to put the project ID as the leftmost columns, but note that the master dataset does not govern what the project ID is - that is governed by the data linkage table

 #### Use master datasets to identify datasets without the project ID

-Any dataset that the research team receives without the project ID must first be merged with the master dataset of its unit of observation.
+If the research team receives a dataset without the project ID, then they must merge these datasets with the master dataset for the relevant unit of observation.
-So let's say our monitor data was attendance sheets from the training sessions but with no other identifier but full names and the community where they live.
+For instance, suppose that our monitoring data was attendance sheets from the training sessions, but it does not have any other identifier except full names and the community where they live.
-And let's say we also wanted to merge treatment status to the monitor data to see if anyone in the control group had attended the trainings.
+Further, suppose that that we also want to merge treatment status with the monitoring data to see if anyone in the control group had attended the trainings.
-We would then first have to merge the monitor data with the farmer master dataset using a string match.
+In this case, we would first have to merge the monitoring data with the farmer master dataset using a string match.

-All ambiguous string matches would have to resolved manually to make sure that no inexact matches were done incorrectly.
+Please note that we have to resolve all ambiguous string matches manually to make sure that matches that are not exact are resolved correctly.
-We want to do this string match towards all farmers in the farmer master dataset, not just the farmers we expected to have attended, i.e. farmers in the treatment group.
+Note that we will do this string match for all farmers in the farmer master dataset, and not just for the farmers we think might have attended (that is, farmers in the treatment group).
-Including all farmers gives us the most information to use when resolving any unambiguous matches.
+In this case, including all farmers gives us the maximum amount of information for resolving any unambiguous matches.

 If we find any farmers that we do not have in our farmer master dataset, then we should add them to the master dataset and assign them a project ID.
-See farmer _20751_ in the farmer master dataset.
+For example, see farmer with ID 20751 in the farmer master dataset.
-That could have been such a farmer, since they are not in the sample but attended the training.
+This could be an example of a farmer who attended the training, but was not in the sample.

-Once we have done the string match as good as we can, we have project ID for both farmer and community for all farmers in the monitor data, and we can easily merge this with the community master dataset to get the treatment status.
+Once we have performed the string match as accurately as possible, we will have project IDs for both, farmers as well as the communities in the monitoring data.
+Then we can easily merge this with the community master dataset to get information on the treatment status.

 ## Data flow chart